 Of course, whilst this might be true for high-quality brands like Breville or Gaggia, it might not be quite so high up the list of priorities at cheaper brands.

 Checking the quality of an espresso machine can be hard, especially when finding the best espresso machine for home.
-The fit and finish is often a great indicator but we would be a great advisor of reading message boards, social media comments and online reviews when looking for a machine.
+The fit and finish are often a great indicator but we would be a great advisor of reading message boards, social media comments, and online reviews when looking for a machine.